AlaaElnakeeb81536/Smart-irrigation-System/README.md

 # Smart-irrigation-System

-Components Required for the Automatic Irrigation System The project requires very few components and the connection is also very simple.
+Components Required for the Automatic Irrigation System:

+The project requires very few components and the connection is also very simple.
 The components are listed below:
 Arduino * 1

 moisture sensor * 1

 5v relay module * 1

 6v Mini water pump with small pipe * 1

 Connecting wires

 5v battery * 1

  The Arduino UNO is the brain of this whole project.
 It controls the motor pump according to the moisture in the soil which is given by the moisture sensor.